Okara District: History

 After the decline of the Mughal Empire, the Sikh Empire invaded and occupied Sahiwal.
 The Muslims faced restrictions during the Sikh rule.
 During the period of British rule, there was an Okan forest where the city has been built.
 The city is a relatively new agricultural city.
 The settlement's name "Okara" actually originated from word "Okan" (a lush green tree with needle-like leaves).
-The Okan Tree gave birth to word Okanwali (Land of Okan) which ultimately became Okara.
+The Okan Tree gave birth to the word Okanwali (Land of Okan) which ultimately became Okara.
 During British rule, the area was part of Montgomery District and contained a large saltpeter refinery.
 At independence in 1947, one of the two textile mills that Pakistan got was in Okara.
 The mill was known as Sutlej textile mill and it was Asia's biggest textile mill at the time but at present, it has closed down.
 In 1982, the city became the headquarters of the newly created Okara District.
 Okara has had a railway line since 1892.

 In 2015, a jail was established in Okara which is named as Okara District Jail.
 The 52-acre prison has the capacity to hold 750 prisoners.